DataScienceSpecialization/courses/06_StatisticalInference/01_02_Probability/index.md

 Given a random experiment (say rolling a die) a probability measure is a population quantity that summarizes the randomness.

-Specifically, probability takes a possible outcome from the expertiment and assigns it a number between 0 and 1 so that the probability that something occurs is 1 (the die must be rolled) and so that the probability of the union of any two sets of outcomes that have nothing in common is the sum of their respective probabilities.
+Specifically, probability takes a possible outcome from the expertiment and:

+- assigns it a number between 0 and 1
+- so that the probability that something occurs is 1 (the die must be rolled) and
+- so that the probability of the union of any two sets of outcomes that have nothing in common (mutually exclusive) is the sum of their respective probabilities.